 This is the part where the home extension cost starts to pile up as this contains all the jobs you need.
 Builders may ask you a series of questions that can help them come up with a reliable quote.
 These questions can be any of the following:

 The first contributing factor when determining the home extension cost is the place where you want the extension to be.
 Do you want to place it on the ground or second floor?
 Each floor will have a different cost.

 If the extension will be placed on the ground floor, the home extension cost may range between $1,350 up to $3,875 per square metre.
 While if on the second floor, the home extension cost may range between $3,150 up to $5,812 per square metre.

 What is the size of the new home extension?

 After determining where you want to place the extension, the next thing you need to consider is its size.
 The minimum size of a home extension ranges from 20 square metres up to 150 square metres.

-- What type of home extension you want?
+What type of home extension do you want?

 This is the most interesting question for builders because this is where you will determine the extension’s function.
 There are different types of home extension, but the most favourite are the following: